atomicpages/pretty-checkbox-react/docs/docs/getting-started/installation.md

 }
 ```

-... and of course a real example :grin:
+... and of course an interactive example :grin:

 ```jsx live
 function App() {